 Create Backlog item: Open Project ->Boards ->Backlogs -> New work item]

-Static test suite: This creates a basic folder where you can manually add existing test cases or create new ones.
+a) Static test suite: This creates a basic folder where you can manually add existing test cases or create new ones.
 You can also add multiple child suites under the main suite.
-For Example – if a Functional Testing phase of Sprint 15 has 3 change requests.
+For Example – A Functional Testing phase of Sprint 15 has 3 change requests.

 You can then add the test cases under each of these child test suites.

-- In order to have a requirement-based suite, firstly you need to add the work items (user stories, features) under Backlog.
+- In order to have a requirement-based suite, first, you need to add the work items (user stories, features) under the Backlog.

-- Create Requirement based test suite, then a query window will pop up as below:
+- Create Requirement based test suite, then a query window will pop up as the below image.

-Where you select Field =Work item Type, Value =Microsoft.RequirementCategory and Area Path= <Project Name> and click on Run Query.
+Here, you select Field =Work Item Type, Value =Microsoft.RequirementCategory and Area Path= <Project Name> and click on Run Query.

 (Note: @Project refers to the current project and @me refers to my user id in TFS in the below image)